 There are many names for testing and grading of wines by man-made "smelling and tasting", a few of which are, for example, tasting, tasting, tasting and wine tasting.
 It is this one sensory (organoleptic) examination of a wine with a descriptive explanation of the knowledge gained according to established rules and criteria using generally valid and comprehensible terms (see under wine address ).
 This is done in the relevant events not in a scientific-analytical way with technical or other aids, but "only" through the sensory organs such as the eye, nose, palate and tongue.
 This then results, if necessary, the evaluation by awarding points to different systems.
 In addition, there are also possibilities to make an objective measurement by exact, chemical analyzes.
 This is for example the determination of alcohol content. total extract. residual sugar. acids. sulfur and other substances in wine.

 Nevertheless, one comes without a "subjective" examination sensory Tasting by humans is not enough, but the two procedures complement each other and only in combination give a "fair" assessment.
 A person can determine the taste "sweet", but never exactly how many grams of sugar are contained in a liter of wine.
 By analytical test again, however, it can not be determined whether a wine "tastes".
 There is the phenomenon of national preferences and rejections.
 In general, Austrians and Germans prefer acid-stressed, Italian bitter, American sweeten and French astringent Taste, although such generalizations should be treated with caution.
-Lighting in a room also influences the taste of a wine: it tastes better with red and blue light than with green or white light, according to scientists from the Psychological Institute of the Johannes Gutenberg University Mainz found out.
+The lighting in a room also influences the taste of a wine: it tastes better with red and blue light than with green or white light, according to scientists from the Psychological Institute of the Johannes Gutenberg University Mainz found out.
 The study found that the test wine tasted sweeter by about 1.5 times under red light than under white or green light.
 The fruitiness was also rated highest in red light.